 Section 5B of the Female Genital Mutilation Act 2003 (as inserted by section 74 of the Serious Crime Act 2015) places a statutory duty upon teachers, along with regulated health and social care professionals in England and Wales, to report to the police where they discover (either through disclosure by the victim or visual evidence) that FGM appears to have been carried out on a girl under 18.
 Those failing to report such cases may face disciplinary sanctions.
 It will be rare for teachers to see visual evidence, and they should not be examining pupils or students, but the same definition of what is meant by "to discover that an act of FGM appears to have been carried out" is used for all professionals to whom this mandatory reporting duty applies.
-Information on when and how to make a report
+Information on when and how to make a report can be found at: Mandatory reporting of female genital mutilation procedural information.

-Teachers must personally report to the police cases where they discover that an act of FGM appears to have been carried out.
-FGM Fact Sheet.
-151 Unless the teacher has good reason not to, they should still consider and discuss any such case with the school's or college's designated safeguarding lead (or deputy) and involve local authority children's social care as appropriate.
+Teachers must personally report to the police cases where they discover that an act of FGM appears to have been carried out.8 Unless the teacher has good reason not to, they should still consider and discuss any such case with the school's or college's designated safeguarding lead (or a deputy) and involve local authority children's social care as appropriate.
 The duty does not apply in relation to at risk or suspected cases (i.e. where the teacher does not discover that an act of FGM appears to have been carried out, either through disclosure by the victim or visual evidence) or in cases where the woman is 18 or over.
 In these cases, teachers should follow local safeguarding procedures.
-The following is a useful summary of the FGM mandatory reporting duty:
+The following is a useful summary of the FGM mandatory reporting duty: FGM Fact Sheet.